 - The session will last approximately two hours.

 - You will need additional sessions to program the device every two weeks for the first couple of months.

 - After programming is complete, you will have annual follow-up sessions to ensure optimal performance.

 - Expertise and experience: Auditory implant specialists have extensive experience and provide expert consultation for adults and children with hearing loss.
 This includes efforts to fit you with the right cochlear implant and optimize your ability to communicate.

 - A patient-centered approach: Our team is committed to providing outstanding care tailored to meet your needs and to ensuring that every visit goes as smoothly as possible.
 Our staff provides support for you and your family throughout the process, from answering questions to helping address insurance issues.

 - High satisfaction from our patients: The Section of Communication Disorders and Sciences/Audiology receives consistently high patient satisfaction scores, according to Press Ganey data.

-- Nationally recognized care: The ENT program at Rush is ranked among the best in the nation by U.S. News & World Report and is ranked higher than any other ENT program in Illinois.
+- Nationally recognized care: The ENT program at Rush University Medical Center is ranked among the best in the nation by U.S. News & World Report.